Kong/docker-kong/customize/readme.md

 environment variable `KONG_PLUGINS` nor the `--nginx-conf` command line switch to enable them.

+# Curated list of plugins

-This is based on the LuaRocks packagemanager to include all plugin dependencies.
+This tool is based on the LuaRocks packagemanager to include all plugin dependencies.
+The `ROCKS_DIR` variable allows you to only use a curated list of rocks to be used (instead of the public ones).

+It will generate a local LuaRocks server, and not allow any public ones to be used.
+For an example of how to use it see the `example.sh` script.

 ## Arguments: